Chapter 3 : I hate my life.

 I’m such a fucking idiot.

 Squinting up into the morning sunlight streaming through the windows, I vaguely make out the layout of the room.
-A large chest of drawers across from the bed, a desk tucked into the corner, a huge closet to my right – probably a fucking walk in – and two pristine windows on the left hand wall.
+A large chest of drawers across from the bed, a huge closet to my right – probably a bloody walk in – and two pristine windows on the left hand wall.
 It’s a nice flat, clearly better than what anyone with a waiter’s salary can afford.
-Fucking rich boy prissy French arsehole -
+Fucking rich boy prissy French -

 The words are barely more than a vibration through the mattress, so deep and low that they hardly register in my ears.
 To be honest, I can’t even be sure if I actually heard them or not.
 It looks as if Louis is still sleeping; his eyes are shut, and I don’t think I saw his lips move at all.